-Ray claimed to have no idea who he was when he wandered into Berlin, and said that he had been living in the woods for five years.
-Now, after almost a year later, he’s sticking to his story, confounding German police.
+Ray claimed to have no idea who he was when he wondered into Berlin, and said that he had been living in the woods for five years.
+Now, after almost a year later, he's sticking to his story, confounding German police.

 "The whole thing is still a mystery," Thomas Neuendorf of the Berlin police told the thelocal.de.
 "We have conducted all the investigations we know how, We have compared his DNA with international missing persons lists, we've made public appeals, we've sent his fingerprints around the world to see if he was involved in anything picked up by authorities anywhere but have come up with nothing."

 The youth originally spoke just English, but in a way that authorities said suggested it was not his mother tongue.
 Specialists were unable to determine where he was from.